mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 supported RTP encapsulation protocol, and some participants might be using RTP implementations that don't support RoQ at all.
-These participants will not be able to infer feedback from QUIC, and they might receive less RTCP feedback than expected, because participants using RoQ might not be aware that other participants are not using RoQ and send as little RTCP as possible, assuming their RoQ peer will be able to infer statistics from QUIC.
-There are two ways to solve this problem: if the middlebox translating between RoQ and RTP over other RTP transport protocols such as UDP or TCP provides Back-to-Back RTP sessions as described in {{Section 3.2.2 of !RFC7667}}, this middlebox can add RTCP packets for the participants not using RoQ by using the statistics the middlebox gets from QUIC and the mappings described in the following sections.
+These participants will not be able to infer feedback from QUIC, and they might receive less RTCP feedback than expected.
+This situation can arise when participants using RoQ are not aware that other participants are not using RoQ and minimize their use of RTCP, assuming their RoQ peer will be able to infer statistics from QUIC.
+There are two ways to solve this problem:

+* If the middlebox translating between RoQ and RTP over other RTP transport protocols such as UDP or TCP provides Back-to-Back RTP sessions as described in {{Section 3.2.2 of !RFC7667}}, this middlebox can add RTCP packets for the participants not using RoQ by using the statistics the middlebox gets from QUIC and the mappings described in the following sections.
-If the middlebox does not provide Back-to-Back RTP sessions, participants can use additional signaling to let the RoQ participants know what RTCP is required.
+* If the middlebox does not provide Back-to-Back RTP sessions, participants can use additional signaling to let the RoQ participants know what RTCP is required.